It's simple. Qualified Assessors:

-Installers’ hands-on skills-based performance exams can be conducted conveniently at the installer's contractor's shop if it meets NRCA’s Standard Testing Conditions.
+ProCertification hands-on performance exams can be conducted conveniently at the installer's contractor's shop if it meets NRCA’s Standard Testing Conditions.
 If this is not an option, NRCA will help you find an exam location that meets NRCA's Standard Testing Conditions, such as a local manufacturer's training center; local union training facility; local, state or regional roofing association training center; vocational school; community college; or other type of facility.

 A Qualified Assessor can assess up to four candidates at one time.

 Qualified Assessors cannot conduct performance exams for individuals who are direct employees or subcontracted employees of the same company that also employs the Qualified Assessor.

 All applicants for NRCA’s Qualified Assessor credential must be a minimum 21 years of age.
 Eligibility requirements differ for each type of roof system; the requirements are outlined in the NRCA Qualified Assessor Eligibility section.

-Most candidates complete the exam in less than two hours, but you are allowed up to 2 1/2 hours.
+Most candidates complete the exam in less than two hours, but you are allowed up to two and a half hours.

 Exam results only are reported as a pass/fail score.
 All scores are calculated using standard psychometric practices.

 NRCA only will provide general feedback, such as areas of poor performance, not question-specific results.

-If you are not successful at passing the proctored final exam, you will be charged a retake fee of $199 for members and $399 for nonmembers.
+If you are not successful at passing the proctored final exam, you will be charged a retake fee of $99 for members and $199 for nonmembers per attempt.

-Qualified Assessors must pay an annual maintenance fee of $149 for NRCA members and $299 for nonmembers.
+Qualified Assessors must pay an annual renewal fee of $149 for NRCA members and $299 for nonmembers.
 One annual fee covers all designations earned.